 A reading experience can be reading a Home Reader, reading or being read a picture book or 10-15 minutes of reading from a longer book or magazine.

 The Home Reading Log sheet should be kept in a student’s Home Reading folder or their library bag so teachers can track student progress.
-When a student reaches 25 and then 50 days of Home Reading they will receive a special certificate at assembly.
-Students who achieve 50 days of Home Reading in a term will be invited to a special lunch with Mrs Pereira.
+When a student reaches milestones in days of Home Reading they will receive a special certificate and prize at assembly.